 Adventures for the Independent Spirit

-This half (.5) credit course lays the foundation of a twopart introduction to high school mathematics.
-The course will include a study of variables, rational numbers, solving equations and inequalities, graphing linear equations, writing equation of lines, and solving systems of equations and inequalities.
+This half (.5) credit course lays the foundation of a two-part introduction to high school mathematics.
+The course will include a study of variables, rational numbers, solving equations and inequalities, graphing linear equations, and writing equation of lines.
 It is intended for students who have not yet begun their study of Algebra.

 This two-hour course offers a thorough review of those aspects of pre-algebra most needed for success in Algebra 1.
 It is intended for students who have completed pre-algebra but need to establish a stronger background of skills before taking Algebra 1.
 Each week is organized by topic, though the full three weeks is recommended.